What to Expect After Cataract Surgery?

 Cataracts are extremely common in the United States, with this eye condition affecting over 24.4 million Americans aged 40 and over.
 Furthermore, by the age of 75, over half of all Americans will have developed cataracts.
 That being said, cataracts are treatable with surgery, with this procedure being both simple and safe.

 Suppose you are considering undergoing cataract surgery or thinking you may have cataracts but are worried about seeking treatment.
-In that case, the below blog should help to convince you of the merits of this procedure.
+In that case, the blog below should help to convince you of the merits of this procedure.

 Improved vision